odoo/documentation/content/developer/tutorials/getting_started/04_basicmodel.rst

         _name = "test_model"

 This definition is enough for the ORM to generate a database table named `test_model`.
-By convention all models are located in a `models` directory and each model is defined in its own Python file.
+By convention, all models are located in a `models` directory, and each model is defined in its own Python file.

 Take a look at how the ``crm_recurring_plan`` table is defined and how the corresponding Python